 Posted on

 Ashlyn Roffine

-Introducing Ashlyn Roffine of Fort Smith, AR who received a $2,000 Scholarship to UAFS where she is working to obtain her Associate's Degree of Applied Science in Radiography in May 2024.
-Later that fall, she will continue classes to obtain a BSIS in Diagnostic Medical Sonography.
+Ashlyn Roffine of Fort Smith, AR received her second $2,000 Scholarship to UAFS where she is working to obtain her BSIS in Diagnostic Medical Sonography, with plans to graduate in Spring 2026.

+Posted on